Low carb advocacy with limited time

 - Dermatology, 5 minutes, especially with patients with acanthosis nigricans and PCOS.

-- Emergency Medicine, less than 3 minutes, especially with diabetics with sky-high sugar levels.
+- Emergency Medicine, less than 3 minutes, especially with patients with sky-high sugar levels.

 - Gastroenterology, around 5-10 min, especially with patients with fatty liver and IBS.